oracle/pgql-lang/pages/pgql-2.0-spec.md

 LateralSubquery ::= 'LATERAL' <Subquery>
 ```

-For example, the following query finds the top two people that transacted the most money (largest sum of incoming plus outgoing transfers).
+For example, the following query finds the top two people that transacted the most money (largest sum of incoming plus outgoing transactions).
 For each of those two people, it returns the two largest transactions.

 {% include image.html file="example_graphs/financial_transactions.png" %}